 12.30pm – 3pm: Patchwork of the Century Viewing

-Join us as one of our Heritage Team take your around of building where you can discover some of the hidden stories behind the extraordinary Patchwork of the Century.
+Join us as one of our Heritage Team takes you around our building, where you can discover some of the hidden stories behind the extraordinary Patchwork of the Century.
 This is a drop-in session.

 1pm – 3pm: Quilting workshop

 Join us as London Modern Quilt Guild lead a quilting workshop inspired by our Patchwork of the Century.
-All material will be provided.
+All material is provided.
 Places are limited and are available on a first-come, first-served basis.